For 'zombie' Fukushima operator, fresh financing masks long-term woes

 Investors dumped Tepco from among Japan's blue-chip stocks after its inept response to the earthquake and tsunami disaster, and the utility has since lurched from crisis to crisis, struggling to contain hundreds of thousands of tonnes of irradiated water held at the Fukushima plant.

-The company's debts are almost five times its equity - a ratio more than double that of Chubu Electric Power, which services an area near Tokyo that is home to manufacturers including Toyota Motor Corp.
+The company's debts are almost five times its equity - a ratio more than double that of Chubu Electric Power (9502.T), which services an area near Tokyo that is home to manufacturers including Toyota Motor Corp (7203.T).

 Japan has given Tepco a 5 trillion yen credit line for compensating 160,000 evacuees and damaged businesses, but Tepco has already said that's not enough.
 The Japan Center for Economic Research, an independent think-tank, reckons total decontamination costs could be at least $100 billion.